 How do we check the smartphone collected data?

-So as of today, the question actually is: this software can track what is done on your smartphone (well the purpose of the software is to collect info from the smartphone so as to help diagnose any issues on it)- but how do you check if it collected more than it were supposed to track?
+So as of today, the question actually is: this software can track what is done on your smartphone (well the purpose of the software is to collect info from the smartphone so as to help diagnose any issues on it)- but how do you check if it collected more than it was supposed to track?
 This is still an open question and I’m sure we’ll come to a conclusion someday.

 What do you think?

 Anyway, we’d love to hear your feedback about this breach: do you think this has been properly addressed?
 Do you think this is a serious threat to your privacy?
 Will this event make you think twice before going for a Smartphone that is “vulnerable” to this threat?
-If so, how would you be ensure that the other option you’ll want to go for will not also be prone to have such similar software installed?
+If so, how would you ensure that the other option you’ll want to go for will not also be prone to have such similar software installed?

 Feel free to voice your concerns, or share with our readers about your own experience about it.
-Or eventually link us to other similar experiences that you may be aware of.
+Or eventually, link us to other similar experiences that you may be aware of.